 Deep as a valley and bright as a dream

 My fiance and I both enjoy learning how to dance, luckily he makes up for my complete inability to learn the steps!
-We will be getting married in about a month and this image is based on our first dance song, “You” by future of forestry.
-I love this image because it demonstrates the strength, grace, trust and balance needed in a relationship.
-With him I am able to do so much more than I could achieve on my own; we help, support, encourage and sacrifice for one another.
+We will be getting married in about a month and this image is based on our first dance song, “You” by the future of forestry.
+I love this image because it demonstrates the strength, grace, trust, and balance needed in a relationship.
+With him I am able to do so much more than I could achieve on my own; we help, support, encourage, and sacrifice for one another.
 Oh, and nothing is funnier than the outtakes from shoots like this!!!

 Canon Mark II 5D and natural(golden hour) light has been used for this portrait and was taken in Lockport, NY USA.